daranzolin/OLDdaranzolin.github.io/_posts/2016-12-10-join-list-dataframes.markdown

 I've been encountering lists of data frames both at work and at play.
 Most of the time, I need only bind them together with `dplyr::bind_rows()` or `purrr::map_df()`.
 But recently I've needed to *join* them by a shared key.
-This operation is decidedly more complex.
-In fact, I had admitted defeat earlier this year when I allowed `rcicero::get_official()` to return a list of data frames rather than a single, tidy table.
-Now I know better.
+This operation is more complex.
+In fact, I admitted defeat earlier this year when I allowed `rcicero::get_official()` to return a list of data frames rather than a single, tidy table.
+Forgiveable at the time, but now I know better.

 <!--more-->